-3.2 Data selection
+3.2.
+Data Selection

-[27] The history of the monitoring network in Taiwan can be mainly divided into several periods [Wang, 1998]: (a) From 1897 on, 3-component low-gain displacement seismometers were installed in the Taiwan region by Japanese seismologists during the period 1897-1935.
-Because of non-synchronous timing system, remarkable errors for arrival times results in high errors in earthquake locations; some acceleration seismometers and strong-motion seismometers were put into use in 1951; in 1963, a World Standard Network station was constructed in Anpu equipped with two high-gain electric-record seismometers, one of long-period and one of short-period.; (b) Taiwan Telemetered Seismographic Network (TTSN) of 24 stations was constructed from 1972, each station equipped with a 3-component high-gain and analog velocity seismometer; and (c) Since 1991, Taiwan Seismic Network (TSN) upgraded from the old CWB (Central Weather Bureau) seismic network, which consists of 72 stations, each equipped with 3-component digital velocity seismometers.
+[29] The history of the monitoring network in Taiwan can be mainly divided into several periods [Wang, 1998]:

+[30] 1.
+From 1897 onward, three-component low-gain displacement seismometers were installed at 17 stations in the Taiwan region by Japanese seismologists, used during the period 1897-1935.
+Because of the nonsynchronous timing system, remarkable errors for arrival times result in high errors in earthquake locations.
+Some acceleration seismometers and strong motion seismometers were put into use in 1951, and in 1963, a World Standard Network station was constructed in Anpu, equipped with two high-gain electric record seismometers, one of long period and one of short period.

+[31] 2.
+The Taiwan Telemetered Seismographic Network (TTSN) of 24 stations was constructed from 1972, each station equipped with a three-component high-gain and analog velocity seismometer.

+[32] 3.
+In 1991, the Taiwan Seismic Network (TSN) was upgraded from the old Central Weather Bureau (CWB) seismic network, consisting of 72 stations, each equipped with three-component digital velocity seismometers.

-[28] A complete and homogeneous earthquake catalogue is important for the ETAS fitting.
-Taking the above discussion into consideration, we take the target events of $M \geq 5.3$ and depths ≤ 55 km in the period from 1941-1-1 (14975 days from 1900-1-1) to 2001-12-31 and in the region (120 \sim 122°E, 22 \sim 25°N; see Figure 2a) for estimating the parameters, the events with a magnitude no less than 5.3 outside the target region and period are used as the complementary events, i.e., they do not directly contribute to the likelihood function, but influence the seismicity rate function (cf., Section 2.3).
+[33] A complete and homogeneous earthquake catalogue is important for the ETAS fitting.
+Taking the above discussion into consideration, we take the target events of $M \ge 5.3$ and depths ≤ 55 km in the period from 1 January 1941 (14,975 days from 1 January 1900) to 31 December 2001 and in the region (120-122°E, 22- 25°N; see Figure 2a) for estimating the parameters, the events with a magnitude no less than 5.3 outside the target region and period are used as the complementary events; that is, they do not directly contribute to the likelihood function, but influence the seismicity rate function (see section 2.3).
+The starting time 1 January 1941 is chosen for the reason that, from this time point onward, the observation conditions had been stabilized after the 17 stations were constructed.

-4 Parameters and spatial intensities of the background and clustering seismicity
+4. Parameters and Spatial Intensities of the Background and Clustering Seismicity

-[29] According to the principle in Section 2.5, we use $n_p = 3$ and $\epsilon = 0.05 \ deg$ in the variable kernel estimates of the background rate, where $1 deg \approx 111.1$ km, meaning 1/360 of the great arc of the earth surface, approximated by a sphere.
-The estimated parameters for the branching structures of the five models listed in Table 1.
-Among these models, Model 5 is chosen as the best fit to the Taiwan data, which against confirms the following conclusions on the spatial distribution of directly triggered events: (a) the triggered events decay in a long range decay rather than a short range decay; (b) aftershock region is scaled by an exponential law of the magnitude of the ancestor event; (c) the above spatial scaling law is not the same as the exponential law for the expected number of events.
+[34] According to the principle in section 2.5, we use $n_p = 3$ and $\epsilon = 0.05 \ deg$ in the variable kernel estimates of the background rate, where $1 \ deg \approx 111.1$ km, meaning 1/360 of the great arc of the Earth's surface, approximated by a sphere.
+The estimated parameters for the branching structures of the five models are listed in Table 1.
+Among these models, model 5 is chosen as the best fit to the Taiwan data, which again confirms the following conclusions on the spatial distribution of directly triggered events: (1) the triggered events decay in a long range decay rather than a short-range decay; (2) the aftershock region is scaled by an exponential law of the magnitude of the ancestor event; and (3) the above spatial scaling law is not the same as the exponential law for the expected number of events.

-[30] The AIC values indicate that Models 1 and 3 fit the data better than Models 2 and 4, respectively.
-This does not imply that the aftershock region showed be scaled by a constant.
+[35] The AIC values indicate that models 1 and 3 fit the data better than models 2 and 4, respectively.
+This does not imply that the aftershock region shown be scaled by a constant.
 The reason why this holds is that the difference between the exponents α and γ is too large.
-That is to say, if the two exponents differ not so much from each other, Models 2 and 4 would be better than Models 1 and 3, respectively.
-Comparing to Models 1 and 3, simply assuming that the two exponential laws take the same exponents may lead to the wrong conclusion that scaling the aftershock region is unnecessary.
-Indeed, the minimum AIC attained by Model 5 supports the spatial scaling by the magnitude of the direct ancestor.
+That is to say, if the two exponents do not differ much from one another, models 2 and 4 would provide a better fit than models 1 and 3, respectively.
+Simply assuming that the two exponential laws take the same exponents may lead to the wrong conclusion that scaling the aftershock region is unnecessary.
+Indeed, the minimum AIC is obtained by model 5, which